material-theme/vsc-material-theme/README.md

+## Please if you like this work buy me a beer.

 <!-- Pledgie Donation -->
 <a href='https://pledgie.com/campaigns/29452'><img alt='Click here to lend your support to: Material Theme donations and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/29452.png?skin_name=chrome' border='0' ></a>